ProjectEvergreen/greenwood/CONTRIBUTING.md

 Below are some tips to help with running / debugging tests:
 - `describe.only` / `it.only`: only runs this block
 - `xdescribe` / `xit`: don't run this block
-- Uncomment `runner.teardown()` in a case to see the build output without it getting cleaned up post test run
+- Uncomment `await runner.teardown()` in a case to see the build output without it getting cleaned up post test run
 - Use `new Runner(true)` get debug output from Greenwood when running tests

 > **PLEASE DO NOT COMMIT ANY OF THESE ABOVE CHANGES THOUGH**